 APPLY FOR A REMOTE THESIS PROJECT:

-- Send us an email to internship@thebdri.com with your resume, and stating your topic preferences and project duration.
+- Send us an email to internship@thebdri.com with your resume, stating your topic preferences and project duration.

 Note: After sending an email to internship@thebdri.com, we will send you an automatic response with the instructions to apply to our internship program.
 If you don't receive the email in your inbox, please check your spam folder.